Do you want to know the secret of the Ultimate Penetration Frame trick by Magic Wagon?

 Then at 0:58 you can see it very clearly the reflection on the plexiglass for the third time.

-Now, let’s take a close look at the key Ultimate Frame Penetration secret.
+Now, let’s take a close look at the Ultimate Frame Penetration key secret.

 As I have already mentioned earlier, there are TWO sheets of plexiglass.